Skip to main content

 Solar Panel Incentives Near You

-Free solar cost calculator — find current state solar rebates, installation costs, heat pump programs & utility incentives near you.
-Federal credits expired Dec 2025 — see what's still available in your area.
-Personalized estimate in 60 seconds.
+Free solar cost calculator.
+Find state solar rebates, installation costs, heat pump programs, and utility incentives near you.
+Federal credits expired in December 2025; see what stayed open in your area.
+Personalized estimate in about a minute.

 No commitment required.
 100% free analysis.